montecarlos97/montecarlos97.github.io/README.md

 ## Technologies Used

-* Only html, bootstrap.min.css and css
+* Only html, bootstrap.min.css, jquery and css

 ## Support and contact details

-* If you have any comments contact me at https://github.com/montecarlos97/ip_project1.git
+* If you have any comments contact me at https://github.com/montecarlos97/montecarlos97.github.io.git

 ### License